github/developer.github.com/content/v3/enterprise/management_console.md

 * TOC
 {:toc}

-The Management Console API helps you manage your GitHub Enterprise installation. *It is only available to site admins.* Normal users will receive a `404` response if they try to access it.
+The Management Console API helps you manage your GitHub Enterprise installation.

 ## Authentication